Is a Correction Looming Ahead for Cameco Corporation (CCJ)

 CCJ’s Market Performance

-Volatility was left at 3.24%, however, over the last 30 days, the volatility rate increased by 3.29%, as shares surge +6.87% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -4.93% lower at present.
+Volatility was left at 3.64%, however, over the last 30 days, the volatility rate increased by 4.67%, as shares surge +25.16% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +7.79% upper at present.

 Stock Fundamentals for CCJ